Watch the ‘Lessons learned from the pandemic’ video series in French, Spanish, Italian and German.

-To find out more about living well with Parkinson’s, visit the EPDA website.
+To find out more about living well with Parkinson’s, visit Parkinson’s Europe website.

 This article is sponsored by Kyowa Kirin International.
-The information in this article is given for information purposes only and does not represent an endorsement by the European Parkinson’s Disease Association of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 Share this story